Augmentations in Graph Contrastive Learning: Current Methodological Flaws & Towards Better Practices: Additional Related Work

-In this paper, we focus on three state-of-the-art CL frameworks for graph classification that represent different methodological perspectives: GraphCL~\cite{You20_GraphContrastiveLearning}, InfoGraph~\cite{Sun20_InfoGraph} and MVGRL~\cite{Hassani20_MVGRL}.
-GraphCL mirrors SimCLR, using a shared GNN encoder that generates representations of augmented graph views.
-Similar to DIM~\cite{Hjelm19_DeepInfoMax} and SwAV~\cite{DBLP:conf/nips/Caron20_Swav}, InfoGraph directly maximizes the mutual information between sampled subgraphs (local) and pooled graph (global) representations.
-Meanwhile, MVGRL mirrors CMC~\cite{Tian20_CMC} and contrasts multiple views of a graph. \mypar{Graph data augmentation.} The discrete, non-euclidean nature of graphs not only makes it difficult to determine what properties are relevant for a task, but also how to preserve this information.
-As we discuss in \autoref{appendix:related}, the few existing works on graph data augmentations~\cite{Zhao20_DataAugGNN, Kong20_FLAG} are expensive and use labels.
-Therefore, existing graph CL frameworks leverage three main strategies to generate views: feature or topological perturbation (GraphCL), sampling (InfoGraph), and/or diffusion processes (MVGRL).
-We focus on the domain-agnostic perturbation and sampling based-strategies introduced by GraphCL, as these are more popular in recent frameworks~\cite{You21_GCLA, Suresh21_AdvGCL, Thakoor21_GByol, You20_GraphContrastiveLearning}, more similar to the composable augmentations used in VCL~\cite{Chen20_SimCLR, Grill20_BYOL}, inexpensive to apply, and do not require dual view encoders.
-Figure~\ref{fig:molecules} illustrates an example of these augmentations. \mypar{Domain-agnostic graph augmentations or DAGA} An extensive empirical study on the benefits of DAGA in GCL~\cite{You20_GraphContrastiveLearning} demonstrated that composition of augmentations improves performance, augmentation utility is dataset dependent, and variable augmentation strength (i.e., number of nodes/edges/features modified or size of sampled subgraph) for creating a more difficult task is beneficial.
-A critical assumption behind DAGA is that limiting the augmentation strength to a fraction of the overall graph does not significantly alter the task-relevant information in the augmented graph.
-In this work, we revisit this assumption to show that it does not hold for many datasets and discuss the negative implications when training with poorly augmented graphs.
-Moreover, while it is obvious that context-aware graph augmentations (CAGA) that are sensitive to the task domain should improve performance, it is not clear how to create such augmentations.
-We not only extensively demonstrate the benefits of such augmentations, but also discuss a pipeline on how to design them in Sec.~\ref{sec:effective_augmentations}.
+\mypar{Graph data augmentation.} Existing GCL frameworks leverage three main strategies to generate views: feature or topological perturbation (GraphCL), sampling (InfoGraph), and/or diffusion processes (MVGRL).
+We focus on the domain-agnostic graph augmentations (DAGAs) introduced by GraphCL, shown in Fig.~\ref{fig:molecules}, as these are more popular in recent frameworks~\cite{You21_GCLA, Thakoor21_GByol, You20_GraphContrastiveLearning}, composable ~\cite{Chen20_SimCLR, Grill20_BYOL}, fast, and do not require dual view encoders.
+An empirical study on the benefits of DAGAs in GCL~\cite{You20_GraphContrastiveLearning} demonstrates that (i) composing augmentations and adjusting augmentation strength to create a more difficult instance discrimination task improves downstream performance and (ii) augmentation utility is dataset dependent.
+However, a critical assumption underlying DAGA is that by limiting augmentation strength such that only a fraction of the original graph is modified, task-relevant information is not significantly altered.
+In Sec. \ref{sec:understanding_graph_cl}, we revisit this assumption to show that it does not hold for many datasets and discuss the implications of training with poorly augmented graphs.
+Clearly, it is expected that models trained with task-aware augmentations (TAAs) that induce useful invariances will learn better features than those trained with DAGAs.
+However, graphs are often used as abstracted representations of structured data, such as molecules~\cite{Zitnik_Biology} or point clouds~\cite{Shi20_PointGNN}, and it is often unclear how to represent task-relevant invariances after abstracting to the graph space.
+In Sec.~\ref{sec:effective_augmentations}, we discuss a broad strategy for identifying augmentations that induce task-relevant invariances in the abstracted, graph space and demonstrate the significant performance boosts achieved by using such augmentations.